Buying a Replacement Manhole Cover: A Detailed Guide

 You’ll still be able to access the lifting key points so you can use tools to access the opening underneath – so they’re not completely camouflaged – but they’re often considered more attractive than manhole covers that sit on the surface.

 You can fill the recess with a finish that will suit the texture and colour of the surrounding area – blocks, slabs, tarmac, or any driveway finish will usually work perfectly.

 If you take a look at our range of covers and inspection chambers, you’ll see there are lots of different sizes and figures to consider which we will explore below.

 The first thing to think about is the size you need.

 Materials, designs, and styles vary from manufacturer to manufacturer – but the one thing that never changes is the way their products are measured.

-The measurement you need is the distance between the walls of the frame with the cover removed.
+The measurement you need is the distance between the walls of the frame with the cover removed – the clear opening.
 This measurement will be the diameter for round chambers – or centre-to-centre on square shapes.
 Double-check this on the system you’re replacing then note the measurement down – you’ll be looking for this on the products you’re replacing them with.

 Next up is the ‘load capacity’ – essentially how much weight the product can safely support.

 Now, different covers have different load capacities for different applications and services.
 This is essential information to consider if you’re keen to avoid any people, cars, or lorries falling into your drainage or services access system.
 If there will be heavy traffic passing over the cover, you’ll need a heavy duty manhole cover.